THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 Yes, funds are available to full-time international PLU students.
 However, there may be additional INS requirements.
 You should contact the International Student Services Office to discuss your eligibility BEFORE applying.

-Contact Dawn Rinehart, Assistant Director of Career & Internship Development, at email@example.com.
+Contact the Assistant Director of Career & Internship Development at firstname.lastname@example.org.